James Barr (presenter): Hits Radio Breakfast Show

 In June 2019, it was announced that Barr would be joining the X Factor series 11 runner-up Fleur East, and radio host Greg Burns as the new hosts of the Hits Radio Breakfast Show, launching on 12 July 2019.
 The show is aimed at audiences aged 25–44.
 Six weeks after launch, it was announced that Barr, Burns and East would be taking the Saturday morning breakfast show; Saturday mornings with Fleur East, Greg and James features highlights from the weekday Hits Radio Breakfast Show.

 Comedy show Sorry I Hurt Your Son (Said My Ex to My Mum)

-In 2024, Barr’s one-hour solo show Sorry I Hurt Your Son (Said My Ex to My Mum) premiered at the Edinburgh Festival Fringe and returned in 2025 in an expanded form.
+In 2024, Barr's one-hour solo show Sorry I Hurt Your Son (Said My Ex to My Mum) premiered at the Edinburgh Festival Fringe and returned in 2025 in an expanded form.
 It drew on his own experience of domestic abuse in a same-sex relationship.
 Barr has described the show as “always about survival”, and says he consciously reframed his trauma into comedy so laughter could help defeat shame.
 The show has been performed more than 50 times in four countries, and was developed further with feedback from other comics and from guidance by writer-producer Russell T Davies.

 Personal life

-During an interview with Celeb Mix Barr spoke about his coming out experience, noting that he experienced a negative reception with his parents.
+During an interview with Celeb Mix Barr spoke about his coming out experience, noting that he experienced a negative reaction from his parents.

+He has spoken in his stage work about the domestic violence he experienced in a long-term relationship.